 - StoreStore: A store followed by a store.

 Of course, there are more complex operations, consisting of a load and store part (count++).
 But these operations didn't contradict my general classification.

 But what's about memory barriers?.
 In case you place memory barriers between two operations like LoadLoad, LoadStore, StoreLoad or StoreStore, you have the guarantee, that specific LoadLoad, LoadStore, StoreLoad or StoreStore operations can not be reordered.
 The risk of reordering is always given if non-atomics or atomics with relaxed semantic are used.

 Typically, three kinds of memory barriers are used.
 They are called a full fence, acquire fence and release fence.
 Only in order to remind you.
 Acquire is a load, release is a store operation.
 So, what's happening if I place one of the three memory barriers between the four combinations of load and store operations?

 - Full fence: A full fence std::atomic_thread_fence() between two arbitrary operations prevents the reordering of these operations.
 But that guarantee will not hold for StoreLoad operations.
 They can be reordered.

 - Acquire fence: An acquire fence std:.atomic_thread_fence(std::memory_order_acquire) prevents, that a read operation before an acquire fence can be reordered with a reading or write operation after the acquire fence.

 - Release fence: A release fence std::memory_thread_fence(std::memory_order_release) prevents, that a read or write operation before a release fence can be reordered with a write operation after a release fence.

-I admit, that I invested a lot of energy to get the definitions of an acquire and release fence and there consequences for lock-free programming.
+I admit, that I invested a lot of energy to get the definitions of an to acquire and release fence and their consequences for lock-free programming.
 Especially the subtle difference to the acquire-release semantic of atomic operations are not so easy to get.
 But, before I come to that point, I will illustrate the definitions with graphics.